Cumulocity-IoT/apama-rxepl/README.md

 5. Run `correlator --config initialization.yaml --config initialization.properties` from within the unzipped directory to run the project.

 ## <a id="quick"></a>Quickstart
-Aimed at those who are too ~~lazy~~ busy  to read the rest of the Docs.

 1. First check out the [Installation Instructions](#install), steps 1 & 2.
 2. We highly recommend installing [Lambdas for Epl](#lambdas) package too.
 3. Start Software AG Designer.
-4. Copy the following code into a new file: "main.mon"
+4. Copy the following code into a new file: "Main.mon"
 ```javascript
 using com.industry.lambdas.Lambda;